KhalilGhanem/data-structures-and-algorithms/java/linked-list/README.md

 # Challenge 07: kth from end
-Create a mehod that take K integer number as as a parameter, and return the node’s value that is k places from the tail of the linked list.
+Create a method that take K integer number as as a parameter, and return the node’s value that is k places from the tail of the linked list.

 ## Whiteboard Process
 ![kth from end](CC7.png)